3 Spatial data operations

 16 rows × 3 columns

-We now have create the nz_height4 layer, which gives the average nz_height elevation value per polygon.
+We now have created the nz2 layer, which gives the average nz_height elevation value per polygon.
 The result is shown in Figure 3.10.
 Note that the missing_kwds part determines the style of geometries where the symbology attribute (elevation) is missing, because there were no nz_height points overlapping with them.
-The default is to omit them, which is usually not what we want.
-With {'color':'none','edgecolor':'black'}, those polygons are shown with black outline and no fill.
+The default is to omit them, which is usually not what we want, but with {'color':'grey','edgecolor':'black'}, those polygons are shown with black outline and grey fill.

 nz2.plot(